 Do not attempt flight with a very low charged battery.
+If the battery charge is too low, the alternator voltage control may become erratic.

-Be sure to have the generators turned on.
-If the battery charge is low and generators are not operating, an inadvertent gear-up landing is possible because the warning horn and flashing light will not operate and the landing gear cannot be extended electrically.
+Be sure to have the alternators turned on.
+If the battery charge is low and alternators are not operating, an inadvertent gear-up landing is possible because the warning horn and flashing light will not operate and the landing gear cannot be extended electrically.
 Manual extension of the landing gear is required under these circumstances.